dpinney/RatDigest/README.md

 - XXX Don't os.chdir.
 Nah, it's actually pretty clear to move the process.
 - XXX Switch read interval different from regulator?
 Not an issue.
 - XXX Amount of wall clock time available to run exercise sims: 14 hours.
+- XXX Some device names are filenames, others are just GLD device names.
+Standardized.
 - XXX bug with not checking device ID when doing dos attack.
-- XXX Some device names are filenames, others are just GLD device names.
-Standardize.
+Fixed.
-- XXX get phil craig types tonight.
+- XXX Get phil craig types tonight (29 Sep).
 Added to docs.
+- XXX Install instructions.
 - OOO Switch timezone from PST to UTC.
 What about climate?
-- OOO Charts.
+- OOO pairs of request/response - see Request Response Exchange.JPG
-- OOO Install instructions.
 - OOO Probability based message drops?
 - OOO 5th attack type.
+- OOO Different alarm approach that doesn't rely on stderr.
 - OOO Add a 'restored' message post AMI alarm.
 - OOO Additional alarms?
+- OOO run on an intermediate sized system, 2 meter groups.
-- OOO Add multimeter reading payloads and identifier.
+- OOO Add multimeter reading payloads and identifier - 1 request with list of meters in group, 1 response with list of values

+# v3.0.0 Todo List
+- OOO Charts.
+- OOO need a control action generator with frequency basis.
+- OOO Port to the final RADICS model.
+- OOO inputs from file instead of in the source?
 - OOO Reg voltage in output via ```w = complex('+701.409+142.17j'); i = complex('+0.290224-0.0588258j'); print abs(w/i)```
-- OOO Different alarm approach that doesn't rely on stderr.
-- OOO device name not filename.
-- OOO inputs from file instead of in the source?
-- OOO need a control action generator with frequency basis.
-- OOO multimessage - 1 request with list of meters in group, 1 response with list of values
-- OOO pairs of request/response - see Request Response Exchange.JPG
-- OOO run on an intermediate sized system, 2 meter groups
-- OOO Port to RADICS model.

 # Identifier Key